w7978708wen/Supply-Chain-Repository/README.md

 Equation for the first entry:
 <code>=PERCENTILE.EXC($C2:$C20, 1-K11)</code>

-I used the <code>percentile.exc</code> function on a given column to determine the threshold amounts for the top 20th, 40th, and 60th percentiles of units sold amounts.
-In particular, I used 1 minus the 20th percentile to get units sold amounts in the top 20th percentile.
+I used the <code>percentile.exc</code> function to determine the threshold amounts for the top 20th, 40th, and 60th percentiles of units sold amounts.
+Specifically, I used 1 minus the 20th percentile to get units sold amounts in the top 20th percentile.